-When we first started writing copy for clients’ websites back in 2006, we often advised them not to bother with an About page.
+When we wrote copy for clients’ websites back in 2006, we often advised them not to bother with an About page.

 Our reasoning was that it isn’t about you, it’s about your customers, and what’s in it for them.